 Share Permission Report by Computer: Comprehensive lists of all network “shares” by computer, detailing which users and groups have access to which devices and files, and what level of access they have.

 Share Permission Report by User: Organizes permissions by user, showing all shared computers and files, to which they have access.

 Outbound Security Report: Highlights deviation from industry standards compared to outbound port and protocol accessibility, lists available wireless networks as part of a wireless security survey, and provides information on Internet content accessibility.

 External Vulnerabilities Report: A comprehensive report including security holes, warnings, and informational items that can help you make better network security decisions, plus a full scan of all 65,535 ports, reporting which are open.
 This is an essential item for many standard security compliance reports.

 Once your initial vulnerabilities are addressed, the job of protecting your network and data is not done.
-This must be an ongoing process of network scanning and maintenance activities along with employee education.
+This must be an ongoing process of network scanning, monitoring, alerting and maintenance activities along with employee education.
 Changes happen on your network daily, as do new external vulnerabilities.
-Our current world of heightened IT security risks, requires diligence if you are to stay protected.
+Our current world of heightened cyber security risks requires diligence if you are to stay protected.